New Product Development Process: Steps, Benefits And Tips

 Clear and regular communication is essential during the product development process to ensure that everyone remains well-informed about the different process steps and their outcomes.
 You can do the following for effective communication:

-Work with the accounting team to finalise the budget for the product development and discuss how you can make the product profitable.
+Work with the accounting team to finalize the budget for product development and discuss how you can make the product profitable.

 Establish specific project timelines and help the teams to adhere to these and stay focused on the development process.

 Collaborate with the marketing team to highlight the product's selling points for promotional purposes.